midoribowen/LogLegal/README.md

 # Log Legal

-#### A legal logbook for users to track incidents, Friday April 8th, 2016
+#### A legal logbook for users to track incidents, Monday April 11th, 2016

 #### By Midori Bowen